 1978: Ringo Starr’s seventh studio album Bad Boy was released in the UK.
 The LP was later released in the US in mid-June.

-1982: Before the release of the Clash’s Combat Rock LP, frontman Joe Strummer was encouraged by the band’s manager to “disappear” due to poor ticket sales of the Scottish leg of their upcoming tour.
+1982: Before the release of the Clash’s fifth studio album, Combat Rock, frontman Joe Strummer was encouraged by the band’s manager to “disappear” due to poor ticket sales of the Scottish leg of their upcoming tour.
 The plan was for Strummer to secretly travel to Texas to stay with his friend, musician Joe Ely.
 Instead, Strummer actually disappeared and spent three weeks in France, during which time he ran the Paris Marathon.

-1984: Phil Collins had his first of seven solo US #1 hits with “Against All Odds (Take A Look At Me Now),” recorded for the soundtrack to the 1984 film of the same name.
+1984: Phil Collins had his first of seven solo US #1 hits with “Against All Odds (Take A Look At Me Now),” which was recorded for the soundtrack to the film of the same name.
 The single reached #2 in the UK and was a top 5 hit across Europe.

-1986: Siouxsie and the Banshees’ seventh studio LP Tinderbox was released.
+1986: Siouxsie and the Banshees released their seventh studio album, Tinderbox.
 It was the band’s first full-length album recorded with guitarist John Valentine Carruthers.

-1987: Let Me Up (I’ve Had Enough), the seventh studio album by Tom Petty and the Hearthbreakers, was released.
+1987: Tom Petty and the Heartbreakers released their seventh studio album, Let Me Up (I’ve Had Enough).
 It was the group’s first album to not feature bassist Ron Blair, who took a 20-year hiatus from the band starting in 1982.
 The album also features the most songwriting collaborations between Tom Petty and lead guitarist Mike Campbell out of any of the band’s releases.

 1990: During his worldwide concert tour, Paul McCartney played in front of 184,000 fans at the Maracana Stadium in Rio de Janeiro, which at the time set a new world record for the largest paying crowd to attend a rock concert.